Baptiste-Ch/Hurricane-Project/README.md

 - Creation_df.py : Thanks to IBTrACS database, hurricane historical events were compiled.
   Their information of latitude/longitude/time were matched with ERA5 database of physical features to get a complete dataframe of hurricane records since 1979.

-- Detection : This folder contains some model optimizations which ended to the laste model to apply with the right hyperparameters
+- Detection.py : This folder contains some model optimizations which ended to the last model to apply with the right hyperparameters

-- Optimization : That script defines a function that run the modelisation for any dataframe.
+- Optimization.py : That script defines a function that run the modelisation for any dataframe.

 - API.py : In a second part, the most robust machine learning model was found to get a relation between physical features and hurricane occurrences.
 In order to observe the results (beside the numerical error on the test sets), maps of different climatic conditions where built.